Stephen Malawista

+Early life

 Malawista was born in New York City on April 4, 1934.
 His mother, Ann Marlowe Straus, was a theatrical producer and the head of the Berkshire Theater Festival.
 His father, Lawrence Malawista, was a real estate developer.

-He was accepted to Harvard University when he was just 15 years old.
+While attending the Berkshire School, he was accepted to Harvard University when he was just 15 years old.
 Malawista studied under B.F.
 Skinner as an undergraduate student.
 He received a bachelor's degree in experimental psychology from Harvard in 1954.
 In 1958, he received a medical degree from Columbia University.

 In 1994, the American College of Rheumatology awarded Malawista the Distinguished Investigator Award, calling him "one of the most creative investigators of our time."
 He was also the recipient of a Guggenheim Fellowship in 2001.

 Malawista died from metastatic melanoma at his home in Hamden, Connecticut, on September 18, 2013, at the age of 79.
 He was survived by his wife of 44 years, Tobé Miller Malawista.